Bibhash7/AI-Data-Warehouse-for-Students-Release-4/README.md

    1. Primary Key Integration: Now User table has primary key.
    2. Secured Login:           Now Password stored in database in a hashed form, provides more security.
-   3. Robust Login:            Now login count is hard stored in the database.
+   3. **Robust Login**:            Now login count is hard stored in the database.
 So someone must have to wait till 2 minutes for wrong credentials.
 Closing the Application and restoring session is not an option anymore.
    4. Timer Display:           CountDown Timer is now available to show session restore time after 3 incorrect attempts.
    5. Some logic enhancement.